cvalenzuela/Missed-Oportunity/README.md

-# Unintended Consequences (maybe?)
+# Unintended Consequences
 A visualization to learn about Human Rights and U.S. Goverment Purchases in the Persian Gulf.

 In collaboration with the Stern Center for Business and Human Rights.

 ## Live